Our complete gay travel guide to Sitges including the best gay hangouts, places to stay, bars and clubs, things to do & more.

 From swimwear to ʂєxy time wear, we are addicted to visiting this store!
 We particularly love their speedos – while they may be a tad snug, they're beautifully crafted to accentuate your bulge, making them prime fashion for the gay boys at Bassa Rodona beach.
 Addicted is open every day from 10am to 10pm and is located at Carrer de les Parellades, 64.

-Another favourite of ours for hot speedos, ES is one of those brands you see advertised throughout the main gay hotels, especially Axel.
+Another favorite of ours for hot speedos, ES is one of those brands you see advertised throughout the main gay hotels, especially Axel.
 With simple, yet stylish designs, these items are both comfortable yet leave you feeling super handsome.
 They even include a “cup” to insert in your speedos to give you a nice tidy looking bulge!
 They also sell a full range of sportswear and tank tops ensuring that you're always well stocked up.
 ES Collection is located at Carrer de les Parellades, 58 and is open every day from 10am until 9pm.

 Gay restaurants in Sitges